Harry Garcia

-Harry Garcia is an American politician and businessman serving as a member of the New Mexico House of Representatives for the 69th district.
+Harry Garcia is an American politician and businessman who was a member of the New Mexico House of Representatives for the 69th district.
 He assumed office in 2016.

 Career

 Garcia served as a member of the United States Marine Corps in the Vietnam War.
 After the war, Garcia operated his own business.
 Garcia was nominated to the New Mexico House of Representatives in 2016 to succeed former Speaker W. Ken Martinez.
-He took office on September 9, 2016 and was re-elected in 2018.
+He took office on September 9, 2016, and was re-elected in 2018.

+In the 2024 New Mexico House of Representatives election, he was defeated in the primary by Michelle Paulene Abeyta.

 Personal life

 Garcia is a resident of Grants, New Mexico.